 Flaunt utilised a diverse range of artists for Welcome to Monster High and Monster High Electrified, with one unifying goal—refresh the brand while retaining that which has made it so popular over the years.

-Alongside these two values, Flaunt delivered assets with the highest production values, using realistic materials and textures to give Welcome to Monster High and Monster High Electrified’s characters and environments a real, tangible feel.
+Alongside these two values, our London studio delivered assets with the highest production values, using realistic materials and textures to give Welcome to Monster High and Monster High Electrified’s characters and environments a real, tangible feel.

-Shane Amsterdam, the creative force behind Monster High, and Mattel’s supervising director Jun Falkenstein, challenged Flaunt at every turn to deliver their most colourful work to date.
+Shane Amsterdam, the creative force behind Monster High, and Mattel’s supervising director Jun Falkenstein, challenged the studio at every turn to deliver their most colourful work to date.

 “We wanted to have moments of real heart and emotion,” says director Stephen Donnelly.
 “These weren’t just dolls; these were real, breathing characters that we wanted the audience at home to get emotionally invested in.”